 Here is a case study that urged us to go with Reddit ads.
 We’ve tried displaying the ad both on the main page and in subreddits and limited the budget to $40.

 Finding a free slot in subreddits is not as easy.
 We’ve chosen 5 or 6 of them relating to our app purpose but eventually managed to buy ads only in two since all the others weren’t available for almost a year ahead.
-Besides, we had to wait for over a month for the ad to appear and got disappointed with a small amount of available impressions.
+Besides, we had to wait for over a month for the ad to appear and got disappointed with a small number of available impressions.

 The results: CPC of around 20¢, average visit duration of ~1.5 min, but only about 10 signups in the end.